ajakhotia/nioc/modules/logger/design.md

 ## Log Structure
 A log contains the following:
-* A sub-directory per channel / type.
+* A subdirectory per channel / type.
-  * The sub-directory for a channel / type will be identified using the same identifier as that of the channel / type
+  * The subdirectory for a channel / type will be identified using the same identifier as that of the channel / type
   * Each of the above directories will contain files of size no more than 100 MB to host the data of a given channel / type in the exact same order as perceived by the system